tapis-project/documentation/source/technical/jobs.rst

 The archive file's location is specified in the *containerImage* attribute of the application.
 The location may either be an absolute path to a location on the execution system or a URL.
 The following protocols are supported: *http://*, *https://* and *tapis://*.
 If Jobs needs to transfer an archive file, the destination for the transfer will be *execSystemExecDir*.

+Archive files are always unpacked into *execSystemExecDir* using either *unzip* or *tar* as shown below.
 ::

         unzip <pathToArchiveFile>
         tar -xf <pathToArchiveFile>

-Archive files are always unpacked into *execSystemExecDir* using either *unzip* or *tar* as shown above.
 The *<pathToArchiveFile>* is the absolute path to the archive file, such as */path/to/archive/app.zip* or */path/to/archive/app.tgz*.
-When *containerImage* is a URL, *<pathToArchiveFile>* is the *execSystemExecDir*.
+When *containerImage* is a URL, the archive file is placed in the *execSystemExecDir*.
 When *containerImage* is an absolute path, it must be present and accessible on the execution system.
 In this case, the archive is not be copied, but its contents are extracted directly into the *execSystemExecDir*.

 Note that the version of tar distributed with typical Linux distributions can unpack a number of compression formats, including gzip, bzip2 and xz, but **not** zip.
 When an archive file name uses the *.zip* suffix, Tapis assumes *zip* formatting is being used.
 Tapis checks that the *unzip* command is available on the execution system and, if not, the job aborts.